Nikoro/system_date_time_format/README.md

 ```

 ### SDTFScope
-You can use raw getters like in the example above (and handle asynchronus operations by yourself) or
+You can use raw async getters like in the example above (and handle asynchronus operations by yourself) or
 you can use convenient `SDTFScope` widget for handling these for you.

 Simply wrap your root widget in `SDTFScope`: